-Deutsche Krebshilfe issued an initial call for proposals in April 2006 and a second call in October 2007 which resulted in the funding of a total of 10 centers.
-We are now inviting for a 3rd round of applications.
-In this third phase, up to 7 centers will be supported, each with one million Euros per year over a period of three years.
+Deutsche Krebshilfe issued an initial call for proposals in 2006 followed by a second and a third call in 2007 and 2010, respectively.
+Currently, a total of 11 centers are funded within the program.
+We are now inviting for a 4th round of applications.
+In this fourth phase, up to 7 centers can be supported, each with one million Euros per year over a period of three years.